 Ironically, in a year in which polls show the economy is overwhelmingly the top issue for voters, the first two contests are in states with low joblessness — 5.7 percent in Iowa and 5.4 percent in New Hampshire.

 That all changes a week later.

-South Carolina's unemployment was 9.9 percent in November, according to the Bureau of Labor Statistics, worse than 41 other states and more than a full percentage point higher than the national average.
+South Carolina's unemployment was 9.9 percent in November, according to the Bureau of Labor Statistics, 42nd among the states and more than a full percentage point higher than the national average.

 "I've never been for government-run health care," he said in a swipe at both Romney and Gingrich.
 "I'm not for no regulation, I'm not a libertarian," he added, a jab at Paul.

-Santorum's aides say he has raised $2 million on the strength of his Iowa showing.
-The campaign sought to show momentum by announcing the support of a New Hampshire tea party leader and Catholicvote.org, an online organization, as well as another state senator and the chair of the conservative think tank Cornerstone.
+Santorum's aides say he raised $1 million in online fundraising the day after his second-place finish in Iowa, and the campaign sought to show momentum by announcing the support of a New Hampshire tea party leader and Catholicvote.org, an online organization.

 Paul, somewhat curiously, was absent, after a third-place finish in Iowa.
 He is scheduled to arrive in New Hampshire on Friday, in time to campaign and participate in a pair of weekend debates.

 Texas Gov. Rick Perry, who finished fifth in Iowa, is bypassing New Hampshire to try and resurrect his chances in South Carolina.